ISFM Advanced Certificate in Feline Behaviour – commonly asked questions

-Each module of the course contains Assessment Activities that must be passed in order to successfully complete the module.
+Each module of the course contains short assessment activities and are combined to give you an overall module grade.
 Examples of some of the types of Assessment Activities we employ are multiple choice quizzes, short written answers, assessing video material and development of educational materials such as handouts and posters.

-Will either course allow me to become a qualified behaviourist?
+Will this course allow me to become a qualified behaviourist?

-The courses are not set-up with the purpose of teaching people to diagnose or treat problem behaviour, although both courses contain information about how to prevent problem behaviour and what to do when encountering a problem behaviour (information appropriate for profession).
-These courses will therefore compliment qualifications designed to teach someone to become a clinical animal behaviourist by enhancing the learner’s feline-specific behavioural knowledge.
-Likewise, these courses also provide an invaluable solid foundation in feline behaviour for anyone who may wish to continue on to study to become a qualified clinical animal behaviourist.
+The course is not set-up with the purpose of teaching people to diagnose or treat problem behaviour, although the course contains information about how to prevent problem behaviour and what to do when encountering a problem behaviour (information appropriate for profession).
+The course will therefore compliment qualifications designed to teach someone to become a clinical animal behaviourist by enhancing the learner’s feline-specific behavioural knowledge.
+Likewise, the course also provides an invaluable solid foundation in feline behaviour for anyone who may wish to continue on to study to become a qualified clinical animal behaviourist.

 For those in the UK that are interested in becoming a qualified clinical animal behaviourist, we recommend you visit the following websites: